aaron-visschedijk/hit-the-sound-running/README.md

 This is our submission to the mercedes benz case for starthack 2021.
 Our prototype can identify positive and negative emotions and changes the music based on these emotions.
-For a more detailed description check out our draft.pdf
+For a more detailed description check out our draft.pdf.

 To run the code follow these steps: